cl-doc-systems/declt/README.md

-# ATDOC
+# Declt

-This is an example project of [ATDOC](http://www.lichteblau.com/atdoc/doc/) Common Lisp documentation system.
+This is an example project of [Declt](https://www.lrde.epita.fr/~didier/software/lisp/declt/user/index.html) Common Lisp documentation system.

 This repository is part of the <https://github.com/cl-doc-systems> organization, created to compare different Common Lisp documentation systems